robomq/robomq.io/docs/request-reply.md

 $channel->basic_publish($message, $exchangeName, $requestKey);
 ```

-Once producer has received the reply, the callback function will disconnect with the [robomq.io](http://www.robomq.io) broker.
+Once producer has received the reply, the callback function will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 ```php
 $onMessage = function ($message) {